jrmlhermitte/blog/_posts/2021-05-23-voting_authority_1_problem.md

 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>I'll jump ahead to the answer, it would actually be:
+<p>To get to this will take a bit of work, and I will walk you through it.</p>
+<p>But to get a feel for what the answer would look like, I will give you a small preview.
+The answer to this problem should be:
 {% raw %}
 $$.65 * .8 * .6 / (.65 * .8 * .6 + (1-.65)*(1-.8)*(1-.6) \approx 91.8%$$
 {% endraw %}
 That's <strong>91.8%</strong>!!!!
 That's quite jump in confidence.</p>
-<p>You could code out the general formula as such:</p>
+<p>Before I continue to explain this result, here is the same formula in code:</p>

 </div>
 </div>